Supreme x The North Face Bleached Denim Print Fleece Jacket

 About the original

-The North Face Denali is a full-zip pile fleece jacket introduced in 1988 as the zip-in liner to the original Mountain Jacket, built from deep-pile polyester fleece with reinforced nylon overlays at the shoulders and elbows.
-It became The North Face's most recognizable fleece through the 1990s and 2000s, ubiquitous on college campuses and trailheads alike.
-The Supreme version keeps the standard Denali construction and applies an allover bleached denim print across the fleece body.
+The North Face Denali is a full-zip pile fleece jacket introduced in 1988 as the zip-in liner to the original Mountain Jacket, built from deep-pile recycled polyester fleece with reinforced nylon overlays at the shoulders, elbows, and chest, an internal Napoleon pocket, and elasticized cuffs.
+The North Face was founded in San Francisco in 1966 by Doug Tompkins and Kenneth Klopp; the Denali stayed in production through the 1990s and 2000s until a brief 2016 hiatus, then was reissued.
+The FW2021 Supreme version keeps the standard Denali construction and applies an allover bleached denim print across the fleece body.

 About The North Face